Scarzard/StormHowlers/README.md

 ## Game controls
 ### Controller
 #### Main menu/ingame menu
-- Dpad: Cycle through options
+- Dpad: Cycle through options.
-- A: Use current button
+- A: Use current button.
-- B: Go back to previous window
+- B: Go back to previous window.
-- Dpad right(on a slider): Increase value
+- Dpad right(on a slider): Increase value.
-- Dpad left(on a slider): Decrease value
+- Dpad left(on a slider): Decrease value.

 #### In-game
-- X: Select buildings
-- RB/Right/Joystick->: Go to button/building in the right side
+- RB/Right/Joystick->: Go to button in the right side.
-- LB/Left/<-Joystick: Go to button/building in the left side
+- LB/Left/<-Joystick: Go to button in the left side.
-- **Note**: To cycle between buildings, only with RB/LB
-- A: Use current button
+- A: Use current button.
-- A(with building selected): Place it in the current location
+- A(with building selected): Place it in the current location.
-- A(with a building selected with X): Show building options
-- B: Go back to previous window/options
+- B: Go back to previous window/options.
-- Dpad(with troop/building selected): Slow movement through the map
+- Dpad(with building selected): Slow movement through the map.
-- Left Joystick(with troop/building selected): Quick movement through the map
+- Left Joystick(with building selected): Quick movement through the map.
+- Right Joystick: Change building type.
+- X (in troop menu): Change all troops states.
+- Y (in troop menu): Change the state for the selected troop.
+- A (in troop menu): Spawn selected troop.
+- RT: Shortcut to change all troop states.
+(Anywhere)
 - Start: Trigger pause menu

 ## Debug functionalities
+### Controller ingame
+- Dpad UP: -1000 HP to your own TownHall.
+- Dpad DOWN: -1000 HP to your own Command Center.
 ### Keyboard
 #### Main menu/ingame menu
 N/A